 This simplicity and zero-cost approach make it accessible to everyone, especially those who prefer a straightforward solution.

-The monthly plans are great for people who want to test the waters without a long-term commitment, while the lifetime plan offers significant savings for those looking for a permanent solution.
+The monthly plans are ideal for individuals who want to test the waters without a long-term commitment.
+In contrast, the AdGuard lifetime plan provides significant savings for those seeking a permanent solution.

 The lifetime plan is particularly appealing, as it covers multiple devices and includes premium features like DNS-level ad blocking, parental controls, and a VPN.
 This comprehensive protection may justify the one-time cost, making it a cost-effective choice in the long run.